MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-site-notebook.md

 ## Overview

 SharePoint 2013 and later support a feature called Site Notebook.
 This SharePoint feature is activated on the site and will generate a OneNote in the Site Assets library of the web.
 The file will be named with the title of the site.
-Depending on the migration tools being used your Site Notebook will migrate.
-However, the name of the Site Notebook in SharePoint is different from the name of the file in the OnPremises environment.
+Depending on the migration tools being used, your Site Notebook will migrate.
+However, the name of the Site Notebook in SharePoint for Microsoft 365 is different from the name of the file in the on-premises environment.
 As a result, links referencing the original file name will be broken.
 This report will provide a list of OneNote files that match the following scenario:
 	• OneNote Notebook files
 	• Exist in the Site Assets library
 	• Have a name that ends in Notebook